fabianmoss/digimusth/team.md

 <h2>Acknowledgments</h2>
 <div>
-We thank Felicitas Stickler for her preliminary work studies that have majorly helped the implementation of this project.
-Additionally, we are grateful to Janina Marie Roth.
-She supported us by transcribing complex data. </div>
+We thank Felicitas Stickler for her preliminary work studies that have majorly helped the implementation of this project.</div>

 <h2>Credits</h2>